Feb. 24, 2018. Celebrating the Life of the Deer with a Hide Tanning Workshop

 November 6.
 Film screening: Tribal Justice at the Peter White Public Library, at 7:00pm.

 November 9.
 Skill Builder: Leadership Lessons in Native American Stories.
-Listen to Native American storyteller, Shirley Brozzo, at the Backroom at the University Center, at 5:00pm.
-Register here.
+Lead by Native American storyteller, Shirley Brozzo, at the Backroom at the University Center, at 5:00pm.

 November 14.
 Film screening of Smoke Signals at 7pm in Whitman Commons.
 Sponsored by the Multicultural Education Resource Center (906-227-1554).